Marc Alan Lee: Early life

 Lee was born in Portland, Oregon, and moved to Colorado when he was one year old with his mother Debbie and brother and sister.
 When he was seven, he and his family moved back to Hood River, Oregon.
-Lee was home-schooled until his Junior year and graduated from Baptist Christian School in 1996.
+Lee was home-schooled until his Junior year and graduated from Baptist Christian School, now Horizon Christian School, in 1996.
 In 1997, he moved to Colorado once again to pursue his dream of a career in professional soccer.
 He was scheduled for tryouts with the Colorado Rapids.
 In an indoor soccer match the night before tryouts, he blew out his knee requiring surgery on his ACL and meniscus.
 He attended The Master's College in California with a major in Bible and Theology and played on their soccer team.
 In his second year, he changed his major to Law.
 In May 2001, Lee went into the United States Navy with a contract to try out for the SEALs.